-- After cutting a bloody swath through Europe, breaking the back of the Western Empire and the Eastern's purse, Attila turned back after a chat with the pope, and died of a nosebleed a while later.
+- After cutting a bloody swath through Europe, breaking the back of the Western Empire and the Eastern's purse, Attila the Hun turned back after a chat with The Pope, and died of a nosebleed a while later.

 - At the end of World War II, everyone expected to see Hitler pay for his war crimes.
 Instead, he shot himself.
 Though in the long run, the other part of the climax was, well...

 - Almost everyone thought the United States would win the Vietnam War easily.
 Instead the US troops left after over 10 long years of fighting and with the reputation of warcrimes outraging the international public.
-Only 2 years later after US withdrawl, the Vietnamese communists redeclared war on South Vietnam and won in a landslide.
+Only 2 years later after US withdrawl, the Vietnamese communists redeclared war on South Vietnam and won with practically no resistance.

-- Every doomsday prediction is met with this, with Y2K and the 21st of December 2012 being the biggest examples in recent history.
+- Every doomsday prediction (so far) has been met with this, with Y2K and the 21st of December 2012 being the biggest examples in recent history.

 - Nearly everyone expected Richard Nixon to be impeached because of Watergate.
 Instead, he just resigned.